brockk/brockk-io/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: I am a clinical trial statistician that likes to use Bayes.
+bio: I am a clinical trial methodology statistician that likes to use Bayesian statistics.
 education:
   courses:
   - course: PhD in Clinical Trial Methodology